Holiday let mortgages for holiday homes

 What are the alternatives to a holiday let mortgage?

-If you do happen to have this much money available, then buying a property outright is always going to be better value.
+The obvious alternative to a mortgage is a cash purchase.
+If you happen to have this much money available, buying a property outright is always going to be better value.

 Get expert financial advice